tiny8877/okta.github.io/_source/_docs/how-to/updating_saml_cert.md

 ~~~

-> After you complete step 3, your users can’t access the SAML app until you complete step 4.
+> After you complete step 3, your users can't access the SAML app until you complete step 4.

 #### Step 3: Update the key credential for the application with the SHA1 certificate.